microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ## Prerequisites

 - An Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.
 Try the [free or paid version of Machine Learning](https://azure.microsoft.com/free/).
-- A Machine Learning workspace.
+- An Azure Machine Learning workspace.
 - Git running on your local machine.
-- GitHub as the source control repository
+- GitHub as the source control repository.
-- Azure OpenAI with Model deployed with name (gpt-35-turbo)
+- Azure OpenAI with Model deployed with name `gpt-35-turbo`.
 - In case of Kubernetes based deployment, Kubernetes resources and associating it with Azure Machine Learning workspace would be required.
-More details about using Kubernetes as compute in AzureML is available [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-anywhere?view=azureml-api-2)
+More details about using Kubernetes as compute in AzureML is available [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-anywhere?view=azureml-api-2).

 Prompt Flow runtimes are optional by default for this template.
 The template uses the concept of 'automatic runtime' where flows are executed within a runtime provisioned automatically during execution.
 The first execution might need additional time for provisioning of the runtime.
 The template supports using dedicated compute instances and runtimes and they can be enabled easily with minimal change in code. (search for COMPUTE_RUNTIME in code for such changes)

 ## Create Azure service principal

-Create a Azure service principal for the purpose of working with this repository.
+Create an Azure service principal for the purpose of working with this repository.
 You can add more depending on number of environments you want to work on (Dev or Prod or Both).
 Service principals can be created using cloud shell, bash, PowerShell or from Azure UI.
-If your subscription is part of an organization with multiple tenants, ensure that the Service Principal has access across tenants.
+If your subscription is a part of organization with multiple tenants, ensure that the Service Principal has access across tenants.

 1. Copy the following bash commands to your computer and update the **spname** and **subscriptionId** variables with the values for your project.
 This command will also grant the **Contributor** role to the service principal in the subscription provided.
 This is required for GitHub Actions to properly use resources in that subscription.